 City Hall will be closed on Monday, January 15, 2018 in observance of the Martin Luther King Jr. Holiday.
 However, some City departments will operate on a regular or modified schedule for the day.
 The following departments will operate as listed below:

-– Sanitation crews will collect garbage and recycling on Monday, February 20.
-Residents normally having refuse collected on Mondays are requested to have their collections at curbside by 7:00 a.m.… Read More
+• Sanitation crews will collect garbage and recycling on Monday, January 15.
+Customers who normally have refuse collected on Monday are requested to have their collections at curbside by 7:00 a.m.… Read More

 MARION, OH – Marion Community Foundation’s 2018 Scholarship Program is now underway for area high school seniors and graduates.
 The Foundation’s scholarship program, which has grown exponentially since its first award in 2000, now includes 116 funds.

 Last year, the Foundation’s scholarship funds generated 193 awards – totaling just over $291,000 – for 140 Marion area high school seniors and graduates.

 “Every year, the number of scholarship funds has grown.
 Since last year alone, the Scholarship Program has added 14 new funds,” said Marion Community Foundation President and CEO Dean Jacob.… Read More

 Mayor Scott Schertzer is announcing that due to Veteran’s Day falling on a Saturday this year, the federally observed day for the holiday will be Friday, November 10, 2017.
 Therefore, offices in City Hall will be closed on Friday, November 10 in observance of Veteran’s Day.
 As a result of City Hall being closed on Friday, offices will be observing weekly early closure hours on Thursday, November 9.

 The following city departments will operate as noted:

 • Sanitation crews will collect garbage, recycling and yard waste on November 10.… Read More